 Real Estate Listing Terms Decoded

 Real estate has a language all its own.
-To figure out which homes may be worth looking at, and which might not, you may want to use this handy real estate translator next time you peruse the listings.
+To figure out which homes may be worth looking at and which might not, you may want to use this handy real estate translator next time you peruse the listings.
+Consider this lingo, in alphabetical order:

 While this descriptor may bring to mind a comfy armchair and a steaming mug of cocoa, in real estate, “cozy” tends to mean “small.”
 The home may have minimal square footage, meaning each room may have very limited space.